Cyber Tec Security Limited Terms

-1.3 Appoint the Customer’s Manager (as set out in the Order Form) in relation to this Agreement, who shall have the authority contractually to bind the Customer on all matters relating to this Agreement.
+1.3 Appoint the Customer’s Manager (as set out in the Quote) in relation to this Agreement, who shall have the authority contractually to bind the Customer on all matters relating to this Agreement.
 The Customer shall use all reasonable endeavours to ensure continuity of the Customer’s Manager;

 1.7 Be responsible (at its own cost) for:

 1.7.1 Preparing and maintaining the relevant Locations for the supply of the Services;